lukeman/tootfiles/README.md

     python tootfiles.py --encode="helloworld.gif" --user="someuser" --password="somepass"

-### Decoding a published tootfile
+#### Decoding a published tootfile

-To decode a published tootfile, you'll need to find a valid header status to work with.
+To decode a published tootfile, you'll need to find a valid header status id to work with.
 I just happen to have one available, so we'll use it.
 Because we're playing nicely, the decoded file will go to standard out, but feel to redirect it to an actual file for your own purposes.

-    python tootfiles.py --decode="http://someurl.com" > helloagainworld.gif
+    python tootfiles.py --decode="1670303405" > helloagainworld.gif

-## As a code library
+### As a code library

 If you're interested in using tootfiles in another python project, you can stick its folder somewhere on your python path and just import it.
 The below code snippet outlines the API.

     import tootfiles

-# License
+## License

 Copyright (c) 2009 Luke Hatcher